wenchiyang/personal-page/_projects/1_pCTL-REBEL.markdown

 **Question**: How many possible configurations are there if we have 10 blocks as shown in Fig 1?
 **Answer**: Over 58 million configurations.

 This is a surprisingly large number of configurations with only 10 blocks!
+In fact, blocks world is a well-known planning domain with NP-hard complexity.
 The number grows exponentially with the number of objects.
 To illustrate this, suppose there is only 1 red block.
 Then, we have exactly 1 configuration, i.e., <tt>red(1)</tt>.
 If there are 2 red blocks, then we have 3 configurations: